UBC-MDS/wordwright/README.md

 -   `count_keywords(text, keywords)`: Counts the occurrences of specified keywords in the text.
 Required inputs are `text` and `keywords`.
 After giving a list of keywords, this function return the occurrence of each selected word.

--   `count_sentences_and_length(text, punctuation)`: Count the number of sentences and the total number of words in the text.
+-   `count_sentences(text, punctuation)`: Count the number of sentences in the text.
 The number of sentences is counted based on specified delimiters.
 Required inputs are `text` and `punctuation`.

 -   `language_detection(text)`: Detects if the text is in English or not.
 Required input is `text`, which is the text to be checked for language.